Heavy Equipment Loan Rates in Canada (2026): What Contractors Actually Pay

 If you are buying new equipment from a dealer, always ask about the manufacturer's financing.
 Compare it against your other options using the process above.
 Sometimes the promo rate is unbeatable.
 Other times, the restrictions make a different lender better.

-For more context on how the full equipment financing process works, check out our complete guide to financing heavy equipment or our breakdown of down payment expectations.
+For more context on how the full equipment financing process works, check out our complete guide to financing heavy equipment, the banks vs private lenders breakdown, or the down payment guide.

 Frequently Asked Questions